 Good Design: Grocery Stores

 The scent of freshly baked bread.
-Fresh fruits and vegetables with water droplets on them that glisten in the light.
-An entire end-cap display dedicated to your favorite cereal.
-Every little detail found in the typical grocery store was meticulously designed and implemented for a very important reason.
-Grocery stores have to strike a difficult balance between two seemingly contradictory objectives: (1) making the maximum amount of money possible and (2) providing shoppers with a positive experience.
-In a study, it was found that the two most contributing factors to making consumers spend more money and shop at a specific store again (indicating positive experiences) were the store atmosphere and layout [2].
+Fresh fruits and vegetables covered in glistening drops of water.
+A full display of cartoon-covered crunchy cereal.
+Every detail found in a typical grocery store is meticulously designed and implemented for an important reason.
+Grocery stores have to strike a difficult balance between two seemingly contradictory objectives: making the maximum amount of money possible and providing shoppers with a positive experience.
+In a study conducted by Priyaka Singh, it was found that the two most contributing factors to making consumers spend more money and shop at a specific store again (indicating positive experiences) are the store atmosphere and layout [2].
 Which means, the main tool used to maintain this balance is design!
-In this article, we’re going to identify some of the diabolical tactics grocery stores use to make you, the consumer, spend more money, but we’ll also appreciate the ingenuity of their design.
+Let’s identify some of the sneaky tactics that grocery stores use to make you, the consumer, spend more money, while also appreciating the ingenuity of their design.

-Most grocery stores have the same general layout (which is no coincidence) as follows:
+It is no coincidence that most grocery stores have the same general layout as follows:

 We’ll break down the individual reasoning behind each specific placement in the following paragraphs.